aash35/Game-of-Life/README.md

 ### Periodic Behaviour: `--periodic`

 Rules: There are no extra values for periodic (the next parameter, if there is one, must start with "--")
-Effect: Allows the universe to act in as if the borders wrapped around to the other side
+Effect: Allows the universe to act as if the borders wrapped around to the other side
 Default: Off

 ### Random Factor: `--random <probability>`